What was the aim of the project?

 The evaluation team found that Cash Pointers’ effectiveness lies in its ‘double impact’, providing both practical support (regarding finances) and a key restorative, psychologically-informed relationship at a crucial developmental stage in young people’s lives.
 Cash Pointers helped young people to acquire the necessary income, to manage debt, and to budget so that basic living needs could be met.
 This led to immediate physical health gains as well as improved wellbeing.

 Simultaneously, the close working relationship they enjoyed with Cash Pointers staff was experienced as personally validating.
-Young people valued this relationship for being non-judgemental, empowering, and built on trust and for creating a sense of safety and security in marked contrast to the fear of homelessness, exploitation, bullying, or possible violence many were used to.
+Young people valued this relationship for being non-judgemental, empowering, and built on trust and for creating a sense of safety and security in marked contrast to the fear of homelessness, exploitation, bullying, or violence many were used to.

 From this secure foundation – and using the life skills they had learned through Cash Pointers input – their self-esteem grew, as did their self-determination to take more control of their own lives.
 Renewed hope and greater opportunity enabled them to start pursuing personal goals, develop more satisfying relationships, and engage in rewarding life roles.
 This included being able to manage existing mental and physical health problems more effectively.